 1. How does a provider register to use MedCost’s online tools?

-You should receive your user ID and temporary password within 48 business hours after registering.
-It will be sent to the e-mail address supplied during registration, so please make sure to enter a valid email address.
-If you do not receive a user ID and temporary password within the 48-hour time frame, please click here to contact us or call our Customer Service Contact Center at 1-800-824-7406.
+You should receive your user ID and temporary password within 30 minutes of registering.
+It will be sent from MedCost's Customer Service Web Services (firstname.lastname@example.org) to the e-mail address you supplied during registration.
+If you do not receive a user ID and temporary password within the 30-minute time frame, please click here to contact us or call our Customer Service Contact Center at 1-800-824-7406.
 Please include your name, practice/facility name, Tax ID and phone number in the body of the email.

 2. Can more than one person in a practice have an administrative user ID?